iiasa/message-ix-models/doc/repro.rst

 - A `high-level introduction <https://paul.kishimoto.name/2021/06/issst/>`_, to how testing supports validity, reproducibility, interoperability, and reusability, in :mod:`message_ix_models` and related packages.
 - :doc:`api/testing` (:mod:`message_ix_models.testing`), on a separate page.
+- :doc:`data` for information about reproducible handling of data, both private and public.

 .. _repro-doc: